C2DH/ranketwo/pages/index.md

 lang: en
 permalink: /
 link: /
-title: very nice website, pal.
+title: A series of lessons on Digital Source Criticism
 ---

-a brief history of time.
 <!-- more -->